 Skip to content

-Shows all installed specs, rules, pruner specs, and transforms in a categorized table.
+List installed specs, rules, pruner specs, and transforms.

 brkraw addon list

-Unknown or incomplete metadata is displayed in gray to help identify legacy or prototype files.
+• Unknown or incomplete metadata is displayed in gray.

 brkraw addon add FILE.yaml